 Ms Tay's responsibilities include assisting the Chief Financial Officer on Group financial matters as well as managing Eucon's investor relations.
 She joined the Group in July 2009 and had over 4 years of auditing experiences in one of the Big 4 accounting firm.
 She is a Certified Public Accountant with the Institute of Certified Public Accountants of Singapore and holds a Bachelor Degree in Accountancy from Nanyang Technological University, Singapore.
-She is currently a member of the Punggol North Citizens Consultative Committee.
+She is currently a member of the Punggol North Citizens Consultative Committee and a member of the Young Professionals Advisory Committee under ICPAS.